Glencore appoints first female board director

-LONDON (Reuters) - Glencore (GLEN.L), the last British blue-chip company with an all male board, has appointed Patrice Merrin as its first female board director.
+LONDON, June 26 (Reuters) - Glencore, the last British blue-chip company with an all male board, has appointed Patrice Merrin as its first female board director.

 The commodity trader and mining group had come under fire from some shareholders over its apparent failure to follow recommendations in a 2011 British government review that called for more women on company boards.